Use Explorer (Northstar)

 SOC Analysts can use the Explorer to better understand their organization's attack surface and risks.

-Entities in Explorer are applications, servers, called APIs, and databases or datastores.
+Entities in Explorer are applications, servers, called APIs, and databases or datastore.

 From the details panels for application entities, you can: